fernandezfran/galpynostatic/README.md

-# LMNO: an advanced lithium-ion battery cathode material
+# galpynostatic

+Work in progress.